Menculik Miyabi: Plot

-Following a contest, Miyabi is asked to deliver a prize, consisting of a pair of airplane tickets, to Jakarta, Indonesia.
-Excited by the prospect, she begins learning about Indonesia.
-However, when she attempts to board her flight she discovers that she has forgotten her passport at home and is thus stuck in Tokyo.
+Following a contest, Miyabi is asked to deliver a prize, consisting of two plane tickets, to Jakarta, Indonesia.
+Excited by the prospect, she begins learning about the country, but discovers upon attempting to board her flight that she has forgotten her passport and must remain in Tokyo.

-Meanwhile, in Jakarta, Kevin and his friends Bimo and Aan are being terrorised by Mike and his flunky.
-Mike bets the trio that they will be unable to find a beautiful woman to bring to his girlfriend Jessica's birthday party.
-Seeing Mike's childish behaviour towards the trio of "losers", Jessica – Kevin's childhood friend – breaks up with Mike on their way home.
+Meanwhile, in Jakarta, Kevin and his friends Bimo and Aan are terrorised by Mike and his henchman.
+Mike bets them that they cannot find a beautiful woman to bring to his girlfriend Jessica's birthday party.
+Disgusted by Mike's childish treatment of the trio, Jessica – Kevin's childhood friend – breaks up with him.

-At Kevin's home, Aan discovers that Miyabi is scheduled to come to Indonesia and has the trio go to Soekarno-Hatta Airport to see her.
-They join a crowd of Miyabi fans and, when a woman resembling Miyabi leaves the entry gate, the group of fans chases after her.
-Kevin and his friends force her into their car, while Aan silently takes her passport.
-After a series of misunderstandings caused by language barriers, the girl realises that her passport is missing.
-When Kevin and his friends take her to the Japanese embassy they discover that the girl, Mie Yao Bie, is from Taiwan.
-The boys plan to have her spend the three days required to make a new passport at Kevin's house.
-Mie Yao Bie, although at first disgusted with the boys, grows to like them – although they remain unable to communicate verbally.
+At Kevin's home, Aan discovers that Miyabi is due to arrive in Indonesia and persuades the trio to go to Soekarno-Hatta Airport to see her.
+When a woman resembling Miyabi leaves the arrivals gate, the fans pursue her.
+Kevin and his friends force her into their car, while Aan secretly takes her passport.
+After several misunderstandings caused by the language barrier, the woman realises that her passport is missing.
+At the Japanese embassy, the boys discover that she is Mie Yao Bie, a Taiwanese woman.
+They plan to house her at Kevin's home for the three days needed to obtain a replacement passport.
+Although initially disgusted by them, Mie Yao Bie gradually grows fond of the boys, despite their inability to communicate verbally.